Table of Contents

 Epidemiology

-- Incidence data not available as infiltrative gliomas arising in the midline have not historically been distinguished from other infiltrative gliomas in large registries
+- Official incidence data are not available; this is because, historically, infiltrative gliomas arising in the midline have not been distinguished from other infiltrative gliomas in large registries

 - M = F

-- Median patient age at diagnosis is 5 - 11 years, with tumors arising in the pons occurring at a younger age (~7 years) than those arising in the thalamus (~11 years) (Neuro Oncol 2014;16:iv1)
+- Median age at diagnosis is 5 - 11 years, with tumors that arise in the pons occurring at a younger age (~7 years) than those that arise in the thalamus (~11 years) (Neuro Oncol 2014;16:iv1)

 Sites

-- Most commonly found in the spinal cord, pons and thalamus
+- Most commonly located in the spinal cord, pons and thalamus

 - Occasionally arises in the cerebellum